-SPs are not meant as replacements for experience with real patients, parents, or clients but rather as highly realistic learning resources for students.
-This learning resource helps the students develop skills in interviewing, examination, and communication techniques.
+SPs are not meant as replacements for experience with real patients, parents, or clients but rather as highly realistic learning opportunity.
+This resource helps the learner to develop skills in history taking, focused interviewing, examination, empathic communication techniques.

-- Standardization: SPs are trained to portray a scenario consistently every time, allowing each learner the same learning opportunity.
+- Continuity: SPs are trained to portray details consistently, allowing each learner the same opportunity.
 Each learner will see the same patient problem presented in the same format.
-Standardization allows the educators and the learners to compare and contrast the unique performances.
-Testing learners’ patient skills using SPs ensures a more predictable, reliable, and fair assessment.
+Standardization allows the educators and the learners to compare and contrast skills that can improve the patient experience.
+Testing learners’ skills with SPs ensures a more predictable, reliable, and fair assessment.

-- Practice: Learners have a chance to practice interviewing skills or physical exam skills in a safe setting.
+- Practice: Learners have a chance to practice interviewing skills or physical exam skills in a safe setting, where mistakes are seen as learning opportunities.
 Standardized Patients are trained to provide an environment where learners can practice a particular interview approach or try a new physical exam for the first time without risking the comfort, modesty, or safety of a "real" patient.
-Learners can also have a chance to work in emotionally charged situations such as domestic violence, angry patients, or a bad-news case without risk.
-SP encounters are learner-centered rather than patient-centered educational experience.
-Patient care in a clinical setting is not compromised.
-Clinical errors can be allowed to progress in order to teach the trainee the implications of, and how to correct, the errors.
-Encounters facilitate learner transition to care for real patients.
+Learners also have a chance to work in emotionally charged situations such as domestic violence, de-escalation settings, or discussing " bad-news" without risk of emotional or psychological harm to those involved.
+SP encounters are learner-centered , focusing on what went well, and how the learner can improve their skills.
+Clinical "errors" can teach the trainee the implications of, and , through debriefing, how to correct any errors.
+Encounters facilitate the learners transition to care for real patients.

 - Adaptability: Cases that SPs portray can be adjusted to meet the needs of the learner, thus changing from simple to more complex.

-- Flexibility: SPs are a flexible educational tool.
-The encounter can "freeze" to discuss an issue or, if a teachable moment appears, use a technique called “time out and time in” so the student can reattempt if appropriate The SP also can be directed to play the case differently, with more anger or resistance, for example, so the learning experience can be optimized based on the level of expertise of the learner.
+- Flexibility: SPs are trained to be flexible.
+The role play encounter can "freeze" to give learners an opportunity to discuss an issue using a technique called “time out and time in” .
+In this way the student can reattempt a skill with the SP if appropriate.
+The SP also can be directed to adjust the case to add less anger or more resistance, for example, so the learning experience can be optimized based on the level and need of the learner.

-- Communication challenges such as a difficult patient or breaking bad news
+- Communication challenges such as a difficult situation, behavior change, trauma or breaking bad news

 - Focused physical exam